thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 ```
 12. In the "Add attribute" window click the right bottom button "Add".
 13. Go back to the Dashboard with the Map widget.
-14. Enter Dashboard's edit mode by clicking the bottom right "Pencil" icon.
+14. Enter Dashboard's Edit mode by clicking the bottom right "Pencil" icon.
-15. Click the "pencil" icon on the right top corner of the Map widget to enter its edit mode.
+15. Click the "pencil" icon on the right top corner of the Map widget to enter its Edit mode.
 16. Add in the Datasources a data key that has just been configured.
 Just start typing its name and it will be shown in the list.
 17. After adding a new data key, apply changes.
 18. Move to the last cell "Actions".